michal-mm/ebb-j2ee-claude-experiment/calculator-ejb/README.md

 - **ejb-jar.xml** - Standard EJB deployment descriptor
 - **jboss.xml** - JBoss-specific deployment descriptor with JNDI bindings
 - **CalculatorClient.java** - Test client to invoke the EJB
+- **CalculatorBeanTest.java** - JUnit 4 unit tests for bean logic
+- **CalculatorIntegrationTest.java** - Integration tests requiring running JBoss
+- **CalculatorTestSuite.java** - Test suite to run all tests
-- **build.xml** - Ant build script for compilation and packaging
+- **build.xml** - Ant build script for compilation, packaging, and testing

 ## Prerequisites

 - JDK 6 or higher
 - JBoss Application Server (AS 5.x, 6.x, or 7.x)
 - Apache Ant (for building)
+- JUnit 4.11 and Hamcrest Core 1.3 (for testing)

 ## Building the Application

+1. Download required test libraries and place them in the `lib/` directory:
+   - junit-4.11.jar
+   - hamcrest-core-1.3.jar

-1. Update the `jboss.home` property in `build.xml` to point to your JBoss installation
+2. Update the `jboss.home` property in `build.xml` to point to your JBoss installation

-2. Compile and package:
+3. Compile and package:
 ```bash
 ant clean package
 ```